 The answer to this question will depend on your health, abilities, and limitations.
 Work with your doctor, nurse, PT, or OT to determine exactly how long and how often you should exercise.

 Vigorous exercise is important for cardiovascular health.
 So, if you are able, you should select an endurance (aerobic) exercise that you can engage in for at least 10 minutes consecutively.
 If you find that your endurance is lacking, start at less than 10 minutes and work up to it slowly over time.
 A good sign that your endurance exercise is vigorous enough is if you feel an increase in your heart rate and breathing, but that you can still carry on a conversation.
 Determining your target heart rate is also a way to make sure that you are working hard enough, but not overdoing it.
-Check out the simple target heart rate calculator to find out what you should be aiming for during your workout.

 Always warm up before you engage in endurance or strength training.
 As a rule of thumb, you should spend at least 10 minutes warming up with gentle stretches.
 Work slowly and gradually during your warm-up: don’t overdo it.
 If possible, you should engage in endurance exercises 3 days a week.
 You can do your endurance workout every other day for at least 10 minutes, with the goal of working up to 30 minutes.
 Remember to cool down at the end of each endurance session.
 For example, walk slowly until your heart rate and breathing have returned to the normal range.